 Canadian connection to French & Swiss investigations & trials

 The case is interesting for Canada because it mirrors a similar set of circumstances involving the leader of Gabon and his family, who are part of the same investigation in France looking at Obiang’s family for the movement of alleged ill gotten gains to the West through banks.
 The leader of Gabon was El Hadj Omar Bongo Ondimba, who is now deceased.
 His wife and daughter, Marie-Yva Astier and Yamilee Bongo-Astier, respectively, were granted Canadian citizenship.
-They are both politically exposed persons in Canada, and subject to enhanced scrutiny and verification of the source of their wealth by entities that report to FINTRAC.
+They are both politically exposed persons in Canada.

 The US Senate Report, described above, also dealt with the Bongo family and it found that the daughter opened several bank accounts in the US and made large cash deposits for the Bongo family members.
 She also purchased vehicles at the request of her father.

 In 2007, she asked the Commerce Bank in New York City to help her count money she had in her safety deposit box because she had too much – all toll, she had $1 million in the safety deposit box in $100 bills wrapped in plastic.

 When questioned by the Bank, she said that the funds came from cash her father had brought into the US and given her.
 The bank reported that because she produced a Canadian passport and did not say who she was, they did not tie her to the President of Gabon or suspect she was a PEP.
 The US Senate found that her mother, Marie-Yva Astier, sent her additional money from Canada.
 The Bongos have ruled Gabon for 50 years.
 The Canadian, Ms. Bongo-Astier, is the sister of the ruler of Gabon.